Red Bluhm

-Harvey Fred Bluhm (June 27, 1894 – May 7, 1952), nicknamed "Red", was a Major League Baseball player for the Boston Red Sox.
+Harvey Fred Bluhm (June 27, 1894 – May 7, 1952), nicknamed "Red", was an American Major League Baseball player for the Boston Red Sox.
 He batted and threw right-handed.

 A native of Cleveland, Ohio, Bluhm started his professional baseball career in 1911 with Youngstown team.
 He also played for Duluth (1912) and Toledo (1913) and for the Southern Association's New Orleans team in 1914.
 Bluhm was signed by the Cleveland Indians, also in 1914, but was released before the 1915 season began.
 Bluhm returned to New Orleans, where he played for the next three seasons.